 On this page

-The 10 countries comprising the Association of South East Asian Nations (ASEAN) are:
+The countries that make up the South East Asian region are:

 - Brunei Darussalam

 South East Asia is an important and growing market for Australian exports.
-Merchandise exports to the region were worth $26.7 billion in 2011-2012 , making Australia its ninth largest source of imports.
-Major exports included crude petroleum, gold, wheat and copper.
+As a guide, merchandise exports to the region were worth A$30.1 billion in 2014-15, making Australia its ninth largest source of imports.
+Major exports included crude petroleum, gold, wheat and aluminium.

 Food and beverage